kelnage/digital-simplicity/README.md

 It is the number of notifications on the connected device.
 Hiding this in a latter update is planned.

-## Why doesn't this watchface display an alarm icon when one is enabled?

-Because that feature hasn't been added yet!
-It is planned.

 ## How performant is this watch-face?

 TL;DR: to optimise battery usage, disable blink colon (which increases the power usage a little) and do not display seconds (increases power usage significantly).